tsgates/arch-wiki-markdown/wiki/Prosody.md

     5269) are listed.
 -   Restart
-    Like most things, it doesn't hurt to restart Prosody (/etc/rc.d/prosody restart) to see if it resolves an issue.
+    Like most things, it doesn't hurt to restart Prosody (systemctl restart prosody) to see if it resolves an issue.

 If you're unable to resolve your issue yourself there are a variety of resources you can use to seek help.
 In order of immediacy with which